jacksho-vfx/onepiece/docs/developer_guide.md

 ## Launching demo surfaces for manual QA

-The `tester` CLI bootstraps the Trafalgar, Perona, and Uta demo applications in one shot, preloading canned datasets and opening the matching browser tabs.
+The `tester` CLI bootstraps the Trafalgar, Perona, and Uta demo applications alongside the pipeline API in one shot, preloading canned datasets and opening the matching browser tabs.
 Run `tester present` during documentation reviews, onboarding sessions, or UI regression tests when you need a predictable environment without hitting live services.
 The command seeds pipeline demos, verifies that `uvicorn` is available, cleans up stale processes bound to demo ports, and exposes teardown helpers such as `tester close` for a clean slate.
 Use `tester open --no-browser` to skip seeding and browser automation when iterating locally. 【F:src/apps/tester/app.py†L1-L220】【F:src/apps/tester/presentation.py†L1-L220】

 ## Extending delivery integrations